array_splice

 <?php

-function array_splice_preserve_keys(&$array$from$length null) {
+function array_splice_preserve_keys(&$array, $from, $length = null) {

-$result;
+return $result;

 }